ipums/ipums.github.io/_posts/2023/2023-11-27-DuckDB-and-the-2020-Census.md

 ## Transforming

 This part is all pure SQL.
 However, we can invoke `DuckDB` as a command line tool against the working database file, much like `Sqlite`.
 So we can still accomplish many tasks with a generated shell script that includes the query we want to execute.
+We used a mix of shell scripts calling the `DuckDB` CLI tool and the Python library for DuckDB.

 Here is each transformation step with sample SQL